-The New Aberdeen Exhibition and Convention Centre (AECC), now renamed as The Event Complex Aberdeen (TECA) is a new exhibition centre being developed by Aberdeen City Council and Henry Boot Developments to replace the existing AECC.
+The New Aberdeen Exhibition and Convention Centre (AECC), now renamed as The Event Complex Aberdeen (TECA) is a new exhibition centre developed by Aberdeen City Council and Henry Boot Developments to replace the old AECC.

 Client: Robertson Construction

 Blyth & Blyth were appointed by the Main Contractor, Robertson Construction, to provide the Civil and Structural design of the Arena, Conference Centre, Sub-terranean Car Park, Hilton Hotel and design of highway and infrastructure works for the entire site.